-WeWork looking to go public as early as September: source
+WeWork looking to go public as early as September: Source

-REUTERS: Shared office space manager WeWork is looking to go public as soon as September, earlier than previously expected, a person familiar with the matter told Reuters on Tuesday.
+Shared office space manager WeWork is looking to go public as soon as September, earlier than previously expected, a person familiar with the matter told Reuters on Tuesday (Jul 23).

 The company is expected to make its initial public offering paperwork public in August, the person said.